Dr Karolina Kosińska - Head of Section

 Tel.: (+48 22) 50 48 234

-The Department’s activities comprise research into Polish artistic and popular culture of the twentieth and twenty-first centuries in the context of European and world culture, with particular emphasis on cultural anthropology, film and audiovisual arts.
+The Department’s activities comprise research into Polish artistic and popular culture of the twentieth and twenty-first centuries in the context of European and world culture, with particular emphasis on cultural anthropology, film studies and audiovisual arts.

 The Department is a natural continuation of the first Polish institution of film theory – the Department of Film History and Theory, established by Professor Jerzy Toeplitz in the then National Art Institute in Warsaw in 1949.
 The Department’s current shape and research profile has evolved over the years, influenced in particular by the work of Professor Aleksander Jackiewicz carried out between the 1950s and the 1980s.
 The Department is unusual in that it combines film theory with anthropology, where film history and theory are studied through the perspective of anthropology, while the study of anthropology draws largely on film.
-The Department is made up of two research teams that collaborate with each other, the Cultural Anthropology Section and the Film Section.
+The Department is made up of two research teams that collaborate with each other, the Anthropology of Culture and Audiovisual Arts Section and the Film Studies Section.